-Retention of identifiable data: We will keep identifiable information about you securely at the University of Oxford until the end of the study to allow for the long-term follow-up through medical records to occur and so that you can receive a summary of the results.
+Retention of identifiable data: We will keep identifiable information about you securely at the University of Oxford until the end of the study.
 We will delete your contact details at the earliest possible opportunity.
 Copies of the audio-recording files will be deleted at completion of the relevant analysis.

-Retention of research data: Following review to ensure participant anonymity is safeguarded, anonymised research data will be securely archived to a repository following publication of the results where they will be stored indefinitely.
-Anonymised data obtained as part of this research study may be used in future research, here or abroad and may involve commercial organisations.
+Retention of research data: Following review to ensure participant anonymity is safeguarded, de-identified research data will be securely archived to a repository following publication of the results where they will be stored indefinitely.
+De-identified data obtained as part of this research study may be used in future research, here or abroad and may involve commercial organisations.

 UK data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
 Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights.
-You can find out more about how we use your information by contacting care@nds.ox.ac.uk.
+You can find out more about how we use your information by contacting endocare@nds.ox.ac.uk.